billbuchanan/trust4futures/workshop_04/README.md

 ## 10-11am (CET) Zero Knowledge Proofs and Fully Homomorphic Encryption

 The topic covered is Zero Knowledge Proofs and Fully Homomorphic Encryption.
 The presentation on ZKPs and Fully Homomorphic Encryption is [here](https://youtu.be/J03UE89Qw8E), and the slide deck is [here](https://github.com/billbuchanan/trust4futures/blob/main/workshop_04/workshop_04_future.pdf).
+The live talk from the Workshop is [here](https://www.youtube.com/watch?v=he5R6ckhfhY).

 Some examples are here: